Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 • System interface and CDN

-Testing through the CDN
+Testing using a CDN

-The two methods for EFT testing are from the direct out with a capacitive coupling clamp, or through the CDN for power ports.
+The two methods for power on EFT testing are from the direct out with a capacitive coupling clamp, or through the CDN for power ports.
 The connections for the EUT supply input are typically located on the back of the generators with the front side connections providing output to EUT through the CDN.

-How to Verify EFT Pulses
+How to Verify EFT Waveforms

 While formal ISO 17025 calibrations are typically done on an annual basis, it is best practice to verify that the transient generators are operational on a more regular basis.
 The below video provides a brief overview of how to conduct a basic verification of electrical fast transient pulses ensuring the generator is functioning correctly.